iboutsikas/iboutsikas.github.io/_projects/under-the-bay.md

 title: Under the Bay
 caption: An interactive, AR experience telling a story about the Chesapeake Bay.
 description: >
-    “Under the Bay” tells the story of a world beneath the surface of the Chesapeake Bay.
+    “Under the Bay” tells the story of a world beneath the surface of the Chesapeake Bay
 date: 1 Aug 2022
 image:
   path: /assets/img/projects/utb/preview.png